-When the error happens with page "a" of Block "A", try to write the data into another Block "B" from an external buffer.
-Then, prevent further system access to Block "A" (by creating a "invalid block" table or other appropriate scheme.)
+When the error happens in Block "A", try to write the data into another Block "B" by reloading from an external buffer.
+Then, prevent further system access to Block "A"(by creating a "invalid block" table or other appropriate scheme.)

-Pointer Operation of K9D5608V0M
+Pointer Operation of K9S6408V0M

-The K9D5608V0M has three modes to set the destination of the pointer.
-The pointer is set to "A" area by the "00h" command, to "B" area by the "01h" command, and to "C" area by the "50h" command.
+The K9S6408V0M has three read modes to set the destination of the pointer.
+The pointer is set to "A" area by the "00h" command, to "B" area by the "01" command, and to "C" area by the "50h" command.
 Table 1 shows the destination of the pointer, and figure 2 shows the block diagram of its operations.